kgrid/specs/docs/activation.md

 ##### Loading the shelf

 - If `kgrid.shelf.manifest` is set, the activator (shelf) will try to populate the shelf from the specified manifest(s).
-- Existing KOs on the shelf will not be deleted and may be overwritten.
+- Existing KOs on the shelf will not be deleted and <conform>may</conform> be overwritten.

 ##### (Proposed) If `kgrid.activator.allowRuntimeImport` is `true`
 - While running the Activator packaged KO (zip file) can be uploaded to the `/kos` endpoint to add a KO to the shelf